OpenTermsArchive/engine/README.md

 - `SMTP_PASSWORD`: Password for server authentication
 - `SENDINBLUE_API_KEY`: SendInBlue API key
-- `GITHUB_TOKEN`: A token with repository privileges which allow access to the [GitHub API](https://github.com/settings/tokens)
+- `GITHUB_TOKEN`: a token with repository privileges to access to the [GitHub API](https://github.com/settings/tokens)

 If your infrastructure requires using an outgoing HTTP/HTTPS proxy to access Internet, you can provide it through the `HTTP_PROXY` and `HTTPS_PROXY` environment variable.